samvera-labs/active_encode/guides/media_convert_adapter.md

 }
 ```

 Where the `iamPassRole` resource is the role you will pass in the `role` configuration.
-The logs: permissions could probably additionally be limited to the specific CloudWatch log group.
+The `logsStartQuery` and `logsGetQuery` permissions could probably additionally be limited to the specific CloudWatch log group.

 MediaConvert necessarily [requires you to pass a separate IAM role](https://docs.aws.amazon.com/mediaconvert/latest/ug/iam-role.html) that will be used by the actual MediaConvert operation -- the `role` config for this adapter.
 That role will need this permission: